Matrix approach to synchronizing automata: Introduction

 The ideas of the approach are illustrated on examples of automata with a maximal length of synchronizing word from \cite{Ka}, \cite{Ce}, \cite{Ro}.
-A sequence of words $u$ of growing length together with corresponding $n$-vector of subset of states presents $(n-1)^2$ linear independent matrices $L_y$ of words in the alphabet on edges of the graph of the automaton.
-The connection notified between the words in the sequence and subwords of minimal synchronizing word. in the alphabet on edges of the graph of the automaton.
+A sequence of words $u$ of growing length together with corresponding $n$-vector of subset of states obtained by mapping of $u$ presents column $q$ of solutions from (\ref{ux}).
+Some connection between the sequence of linear independent solutions ($n$-vector of subset of states) and subwords of the minimal synchronizing word is easy to detect.